brajeshwar/brajeshwar.github.io/_posts/2006/2006-01-04-dev-tools-the-tools-they-use-to-run-and-build-37signals.md

----
-layout: post
-title: Dev Tools - The tools they use to run and build 37signals
+# Dev Tools - The tools they use to run and build 37signals
----

 [37signals](http://www.37signals.com/) has a very nice [list of tools](http://37signals.com/svn/archives2/the_tools_we_use_to_run_and_build_37signals.php) that helped them run and build their team.
 Do read the comments for more insights on other people's ideas.
 I am beginning to really like the idea of a very open community in this blog-era-internet.
 People are virtually opening up almost everything, sharing everything and being in a very healthy competition.